jina-ai/jina/docs/fundamentals/flow/client.md

 ```

 ## Targeting a specific Executor
-Usually a `Flow` will send each request to all Executors with matching Endpoints as configured.
+Usually a `Flow` will send each request to all Executors with matching endpoints as configured.
 But the `Client` also allows you to only target a specific Executor in a `Flow` using the `target_executor` keyword.
 The request will then only be processed by the Executor with the provided name.
 Its usage is shown in the listing below.

 ```python
 from docarray import Document, DocumentArray